 School districts in the pilot serve a large percentage of Hispanic/Latino, American Indian, military families and low-income populations.
 Because many families face financial barriers to mental health services, YSPP will work with mental health and insurance providers to ensure greater access.

-Lead by Program Director, Liz Wilhelm, several pieces of this pilot program are now in full operation:
+Led by Program Director, Kate Kenney, this pilot program is now in full operation:

-Our participating schools include Lower Columbia College (LCC), the four high schools in the Bethel School District, and the middle/junior high schools and high schools in the Mabton, Sunnyside, and Mt.
+Participating schools include Lower Columbia College (LCC) and the middle/junior high schools and high schools in the Sunnyside and Mt.
 Adams school districts.
-These schools’ student assistance teams are responsible for identifying students who are at risk of suicide and depression, and who could benefit from mental health or substance abuse care.
+Student assistance teams are responsible for identifying students who are at risk of suicide and depression, and who could benefit from mental health or substance abuse care.

-All members of the school teams have been trained in ASIST (the 2-day suicide assessment and intervention workshop), as well as a specific screening tool called the GAIN Short Screener.
+All members of the school teams have been trained in ASIST (2-day suicide assessment and intervention workshop), as well as a specific screening tool called the GAIN Short Screener.

-We have trained health teachers in the Lower Yakima Valley and Bethel School District to use our high school and middle school curricula H.E.L.P. and LOOK LISTEN LINK in their classrooms.
-These curricula teach students to recognize signs of depression and to help a friend who is in trouble.
+Health teachers in the Lower Yakima Valley have been trained to use YSPP's high school and middle school curricula, H.E.L.P. and LOOK LISTEN LINK, in their classrooms so that students recognize signs of depression and can get help for a friend who is in trouble.

-This summer, local community substance abuse and mental health resources are being identified to provide treatment for referred students starting in the fall.
+Local community substance abuse and mental health resources are being identified to provide treatment for referred students.
 If a student does not have insurance or the ability to pay privately, this grant will cover the costs associated with the treatment.